How to Average Negative and Positive Numbers in Excel

 • IF (D5:D13=”Flood”, IF (C5:C13>20, C5:C13)) will be the input of the AVERAGE function which will look like the following formula: =AVERAGE ({FALSE; FALSE;22; FALSE;25; FALSE; FALSE; FALSE; FALSE}).

-• Now, the AVERAGE function will add the numbers and divide them by the available numbers of water height data in this case the number is 2.
+• The AVERAGE function will add the numbers and divide them the applicable number of data points.

 Applying AVERAGE and IF Function for conditional averaging data

-In the previous method, we used the statistical function called AVERAGE function in Excel which returns the average value of data with the combination of the IF function.
+We used the statistical function called AVERAGE function in Excel which returns the average value of data with the combination of the IF function.
 Excel has a built-in function that can do the same job more easily and spontaneously.
-In the following procedure, we will use the AVERAGEIF function to find the average with conditions.

 • We need the water height data when the Flooding Condition is flooded and the corresponding water height is also greater than 20.
-Now we will apply the following formula.
+Apply the following formula.

 =AVERAGEIF(C5:C13,">-3")